varunsridharan/wc-product-subtitle/readme.txt

 * Element : `[wc-ps tag="p"]` | '[wc-ps tag="h1"]` | '[wc-ps tag="span"]` |
 * Avaiable Tags : `P, SMALL, SPAN, H1, H2, H3, H4, H5, H6`

-> Settings Under : WooCommerce => WooCommerce Product Subtitle
+> Settings Under : WooCommerce => Product Subtitle For WooCommerce

 = How do I style the subtitle? =
 You can style the subtitle with the below css class